 Here’s what you need to know about FHA construction loans and whether they’re the right mortgage option for you.

-For an FHA construction loan requirements, lenders look at:
+For an FHA construction loan requirements, lenders look to make sure you meet the following criteria:

 - Your credit score: at least 580, though some lenders do accept scores as low as 500